eclipsesource/jsonforms/README.md

 For more info about the seed app, please see the corresponding README file of the [seed repo](https://github.com/eclipsesource/jsonforms-react-seed).
 For a more detailed tutorial about the usage of JSON Forms, please see [this tutorial](http://jsonforms.io/docs/tutorial).

+## Upgrading to 3.0

+Within version 3.0 of JSON Forms we removed the `json-schema-ref-parser` dependency from the core package.
+This change only affects users of the React variant (Vue and Angular are not affected) and even for React only a few users will need to adjust their code.
+If you use ref resolving in combination with `anyOf`, `allOf` or `oneOf`, there could be problems.
+To avoid issues and for more information, please have a look at our [migration guide](https://github.com/eclipsesource/jsonforms/blob/master/MIGRATION.md).

+As long as version 3.0 is in alpha stage, we will work on smoothing things out and try to avoid as many issues as possible.

 ## Feedback, Help and Support

 If you encounter any problems feel free to [open an issue](https://github.com/eclipsesource/jsonforms/issues/new/choose) on the repo.